Relintai/pandemonium_engine_docs/usage/3d/high_dynamic_range.md

 Not all displays use the same OETF and EOTF as a computer display.
 For example, television broadcast displays use the BT.1886 EOTF.
-However, Godot currently only supports sRGB displays.
+However, Pandemonium currently only supports sRGB displays.

 The sRGB standard is based around the nonlinear relationship between the current to light output of common desktop computing CRT displays.